Home Blog PII Data Protection: Complete Guide to Personally Identifiable Information Management

 Learning Analytics: Study patterns, performance metrics, and educational outcome tracking.

-The General Data Protection Regulation significantly expanded PII protection requirements for companies serving European users.
-Understanding GDPR's approach to personal data helps companies build comprehensive protection programs.
+The General Data Protection Regulation is one of the core data protection regulations governing personal data in the European Union, and it significantly expanded PII protection requirements for companies serving European users.
+Understanding GDPR data protection basics, including its definition of personal data as information relating to an identified or identifiable natural person, helps companies build comprehensive protection programs aligned with relevant data protection laws.

 GDPR Personal Data Categories